yuanqing/menu-aim/README.md

 ### menuAim(element [, options])

+`element` is a DOM element and `options`is an optional object literal.

+- Returns a &ldquo;clean up&rdquo; function for removing event listeners bound by the function to `element` and `window`.

-- `element` is a DOM element with the following HTML structure:
+- `element` has the following HTML structure:

   ```html
   <ul class="menu-aim">